MrStevenSmith/Trident-WordPress-Application/exercise 2/README.md

 cluster1::>
 ```

-Create a clone of the mysql volume, which ends da052.
+Create a clone of the mysql volume, which in the above example ends da052.
 We will name the clone trident_pvc_mysql.

 (Be sure to rename the parent-volume to match yours)